nearform/the-micro-frontends-workshop/slides.md

 <div class="dense">

--- there are a few key steps that need to be made in order to expose a module for remote consumption (federation);
+-- There are a few key steps that need to be taken in order to expose a module for remote consumption (federation);

--- in this example we are going to demonstrate these steps in a basic React app since any Webpack based application that supports MF will have the similar flow for enabling this feature.
+-- In this example, we are going to demonstrate these steps in a basic React app since any Webpack based application that supports MF will have a similar flow for enabling this feature.

 </div>